Reggie Jackson: The Bronx Zoo

 Jackson was once again in the center of events in the World Series, again against the Dodgers.
 Los Angeles won the first two games at Dodger Stadium, taking the second when rookie reliever Bob Welch struck Jackson out with two men on base with two outs in the ninth inning.
 The series then moved to New York, and after the Yankees won Game Three on several fine defensive plays by third baseman Graig Nettles, Game Four saw Jackson in the middle of a controversial play on the basepaths.
 In the sixth inning, after collecting an RBI single, Jackson was struck in the hip–possibly on purpose–by a ball thrown by Dodger shortstop Bill Russell as Jackson was being forced at second base.
 Instead of completing a double play that would have ended the inning, the ball caromed into foul territory and allowed Thurman Munson to score the Yankees' second run of the inning.
 In spite of the Dodgers' protests of interference on Jackson's part, the umpires allowed the play to stand.
 The Yankees tied the game in the eighth inning and eventually won in the tenth.

 Following a blowout win in Game Five, both teams headed back to Los Angeles.
 In Game Six, Jackson got his revenge against Welch by blasting a two-run home run in the seventh inning, putting the finishing touch on a series-clinching, 7–2 win for the Yankees.

 On April 19, 1979, following a Yankee loss to the Baltimore Orioles, Jackson started kidding Cliff Johnson about his inability to hit Goose Gossage.
-While Johnson was showering, Gossage insisted to Jackson that he struck out Johnson all the time when he used to face him, and that he was terrible at the plate.
+While Johnson was showering, Gossage insisted to Jackson that he struck out Johnson all the time when he used to face him.
 "He either homers or strikes out", Gossage said.
-He had previously given Johnson the nickname "Breeze" in reference to how his big swing kept Gossage cool on the pitcher's mound in hot weather.
-When Jackson relayed this information to Johnson upon his return to the locker room, all the players assembled, egged on by Jackson, started laughing at him and in unison loudly called him "Breeze" with some waving their arms and hands before doubling over.
-Johnson, infuriated, went after Gossage and a fight broke out, resulting in Gossage suffering torn ligaments in the thumb on his pitching hand; both men were fined (Jackson, despite instigating the fracas, was not), Gossage missed three months due to the injury, and Johnson was traded away two months later.
+When Jackson relayed this information to Johnson upon his return to the locker room, a fight broke out, resulting in Gossage suffering torn ligaments in the thumb on his pitching hand; both men were fined (Jackson, despite instigating the fracas, was not), Gossage missed three months due to the injury, and Johnson was traded away two months later.
 Teammate Tommy John called it "a demoralizing blow to the team."
 Jackson joined Gossage on the disabled list for a month in June with a torn calf muscle.
 In 131 games, he batted .297 with 29 home runs and 89 RBI.